 The Batu Caves

-The Batu Caves is a Hindu complex of three main caves and a few smaller ones, which are located on a 400 million year old limestone hill.
+The Batu Caves is a Hindu complex of three main caves and a few smaller ones, which are located on a 400 million-year-old limestone hill.
 The main caves are the Temple Cave, the Dark Cave and the Art Gallery Cave.
-In all caves you’ll be able to see various Hindu shrines and statues.
+Inside all the caves you’ll be able to see various Hindu shrines and statues.
 The most prominent of all is the 43 m tall statue of Lord Murugan (the Hindu God of war), who is proudly “protecting” the whole complex.
-Many of the shrines inside the cave are also relate to the story of Lord Murugan’s victory over the demon Soorapadam.
+Many of the shrines inside the cave are also related to the story of Lord Murugan’s victory over the demon Soorapadam.

 The Statue of Lord Murug